Taiyou/NonLinearDynamics/week4NoteFlowII.md

  - C. The state space has two dimensions
  - D. The state space has at least three dimensions
  - E. The periodic orbit is an attractor
+ - Answer: D. The state space has at least three dimensions
 * Q6.
 There is at least one stable manifold associated with every point on an attracting periodic orbit in a nonlinear dynamical system.
+- Answer: True.
 * Q7.
 The Lorenz system has three state variables and two parameters.
+- Answer: False.
+It has stree state variables and three parameters.
 * Q8.
 The Lorenz system models a spring-loaded pendulum (like the simple harmonic oscillator on a pivot).
+- Answer.
+False.
+The Lorenz system models a Navi-stokes equation.
 * Q9.
 There are two stable fixed points in the dynamics of the Lorenz system for some values of the system's parameters.
+- Answer.
+True.
 * Q10.
 There is a chaotic attractor in the dynamics of the Lorenz system for some values of the system's parameters.
+- Answer: True.
 * Q11.
 Nonlinear dynamical systems can have lots of attractors in different regions of their state space, but only one type at a time (i.e. all fixed points, all periodic orbits, or all chaotic attractors).
+- Answer: False.
+Four types of attractors can co-exist.
 * Q12.
 The basins of attraction of different attractors in a dynamical system can overlap.
+- Answer: False.
 * Q13.
 Lorenz was the first person to recognize chaos.
 (Experts: neglect Poincare, who did a lot of things before others did, including write down e=mc2!)
+- Answer: True.
 * Q14.
 Lorenz was the first person to use the term "chaos" for this kind of behavior.
+-Answer: False.
+The word, 'chaos', did not appear in his paper.

 # 4.5 Field trip: Using stable and unstable manifolds to design spacecraft trajectories (with Jeff Parker)